TamasUnlimited/chicago_taxi_data_transformation_load_lambda/README.md

     - Athena - Analyze data in S3 using standard SQL
     - Boto3 - AWS SDK for Python, for interacting with AWS services

 # Data visualizations with matplotlib and seaborn
-# kivág majd ctrl shift + v vel megnézhetem h néz ki